🎁 Give the gift of Extern 🎁

 Weak example: "Thank you for the interview today.
 It was great to learn about the company."

-See the difference?
-The first one proves you were present.
-The second could've been written before the interview even happened.
+One proves you were present.
+The other could've been written before the interview happened.
 Honestly, it probably was.

-This is where you tie what was discussed to why you're the right person.
-Keep it to 2-3 sentences.
-If a concern came up during the interview, this is your chance to address it briefly.
+Connect what was discussed to why you're the right person.
+Two to three sentences.
+If a concern came up during the interview, address it here.

-Restate your enthusiasm and reference the timeline they mentioned.
-Keep it confident, not needy.
-There's a difference.
+Restate your interest and reference the timeline they mentioned.
+Confident, not needy.
+There's a difference between "I'm excited about next steps" and "Please, I really need this."

 Example: "I'm looking forward to hearing about next steps.
 As you mentioned, I know the team is making decisions by the end of the month, so please don't hesitate to reach out if you need anything else from me."